Quantum Computing Inc. (QUBT) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

 Shareholders with losses of $50,000 or more are encouraged to contact the firm.

-LOS ANGELES, April 10, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Quantum Computing Inc. ("QCI" or the "Company") (NASDAQ: QUBT ) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, April 15, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Quantum Computing Inc. ("QCI" or the "Company") (NASDAQ: QUBT ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN QUANTUM COMPUTING INC. (QUBT), CLICK HERE BEFORE APRIL 28, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?